PreviousPreviousHomeNext

 June - Sept 1950

 On 25 June 1950, the North Koreans attacked.
 They were very successful.
-The North Korean People's Army (NKPA) easily defeated the Republic of Korea's army (the ROKs)
+The North Korean People's Army (NKPA) easily overran the Republic of Korea's army (the ROKs)

 They captured most of South Korea.